kaleidoescape/kaleidoescape.github.io/_posts/2019-11-02-hello-world.md

 By the way, to show all of the code blocks above, I followed [this](https://tosbourn.com/liquid-raw-syntax/) guide about jekyll's `liquid` syntax, which tells you how to highlight code and how to escape code with the `raw` keyword.

-There's more formatting to be done on the blog, but at least it looks sort of not the worst now.
+There's more formatting to be done on the blog, and I still have to learn how `mathjax` is different from $\LaTeX$, but at least the site looks sort of not the worst now.
 Yay!
 XD